Free no-obligation site survey · Nationwide coverage Contact Us

 • Condition of laps, fixings, gutters and panel edges

-• Whether isolated treatment or wider coating is justified
+• Whether spot treatment will do or wider coating is justified

-• Access and weather constraints for preparation work
+• Access and weather for the preparation work

 Specification

-A proper specification can include cleaning, mechanical preparation, primers, reinforcement where required and compatible coating systems to protect vulnerable edges.
+A proper specification can include cleaning, mechanical preparation, primers, reinforcement where it is needed and a compatible coating system to protect the vulnerable edges.

 Specification